QuiltMC/rfcs/structure/0007-community-team.md

-If any active voting members of the Community Team don't vote on the poll (unintentionally or otherwise), their vote **must be counted as an abstention.** If a member is inactive (as defined below), they will not be counted as a positive vote, negative vote, or abstention, and will not be counted in the tally for voting.
+If any active voting members of the Community Team don't vote on the poll (unintentionally or otherwise), their vote **must be counted as an abstention.** If a member is inactive (as defined below), they will not be counted as a positive vote, negative vote, or abstention, and will not be counted in any tally for voting.

 When taking into consideration plural systems, one system is treated as one voting bloc, regardless of individual members, Discord accounts, or other factors.
 This is to ensure that a large system is not able to overpower the votes